Richie Crean

 Richard Crean (1959 – 16 June 2022) was an Irish Gaelic football player, manager and selector.
 As a player, he lined out with Lucan Sarsfields, Navan O'Mahonys and the Dublin senior football team.
 Crean also served in a number of management positions at club and inter-county levels.

 Playing career

 Crean first played Gaelic football at juvenile and underage levels with the Lucan Sarsfields club.
 He was still eligible for the minor grade when he won a Dublin JFC title in 1977.
 Crean later transferred to the Navan O'Mahonys club and won four successive Meath SFC titles.

-Crean first appeared on the inter-county scene for Dublin during with the minor team in 1977.
+Crean first appeared on the inter-county scene for Dublin with the minor team in 1977.
 Crean enjoyed his first inter-county success when he won a Leinster JFC title in 1983.
 By that stage he had also joined the senior team and was a substitute when Dublin beat Galway in the 1983 All-Ireland final.